ColleyLi/BehaviourPlanning/docs/apollo_docs/apollo_with_inno_sim/README.md

 Note, that Apollo 5 uses CyberRT, not ROS.
 So, you will have to use CyberRT.
 The good thing is, CyberRT tools are very much like ROS tools.

+- `cyber_monitor` - interactive topic monitoring
-- `cyber_monitor` - to see all available topics.
+- `cyber_channel list` - to see all available topics.
 Like `rostopic list`
-- `mainboard -d path/to/dag/file.dag` - to launch your module.
+- `cyber_launch start path/to/launch/file.launch` - to launch your module.
 Like `roslaunch package_name file.launch`
+- `mainboard -d path/to/dag/file.dag` - to launch dag file

 ## Some tips
 - Apollo creates huge log files.
 If you see no free space on your hard drive, consider cleaning the `apollo/data/` folder.